oVirt/ovirt-site/source/documentation/webadmin/addtabs.html.md

                              return;
                      }

-inside the dialog class (i.e HostModel) use EntityModel and ListModel (represents a list/dropdown) as the field of the dialog (the is a binding mechanism for them), the value property is get/setEntiy and get/setItems respectively.
+Within the dialog model class (e.g. HostModel), use EntityModel and ListModel (represent a list/dropdown) (there is a binding mechanism for them); the value property is get/setEntiy and get/setItems respectively:

              private EntityModel privateName;
              public EntityModel getName()